tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 * **GEGD** - a WMS imagery service authenticated with an API key.
 * **GRiD** - a REST API authenticated with an OAuth2 access token.

-Before beginning this tutorial, make sure you have created an account with each service and have retreived an API key from the GEGD page.
+Before beginning this tutorial, make sure you have created an account with each service and have retrieved an API key from the GEGD page.

 1. Scaffold a New App
 =====================